 And then January gets underway, the calendar fills up, To Do lists mushroom, life goes on.
 Blessedly, before I can get too far into the new year, Chinese New Year comes along.
 Since I have no family obligations or travel that go along with it, it is the perfect time for reflecting, thinking, planning.

-If you, like me, woke up on January 1 with no New Year’s resolutions, no sense of closure to 2013, no concrete plans or goals for the new year, I am here to tell you that it’s not too late.
-If, on the other hand, you launched into January with lofty ambitions or even just a handful of resolutions that have already crashed and burned, I invite you to hit the “reset” button and start over in the (lunar) Year of the Horse.
+If you woke up on January 1 with no New Year’s resolutions, no sense of closure to 2014, no concrete plans or goals for the new year, I am here to tell you that it’s not too late.
+If, on the other hand, you launched into January with lofty ambitions or even just a handful of resolutions that have already crashed and burned, I invite you to hit the “reset” button and start over in the (lunar) Year of the Goat.